visika/tesi-magistrale/thesis.typ

   In the following, we will describe the @mpnn framework proposed by @gilmerNeuralMessagePassing2017 using the Graph Nets architecture schematics introduced by @battagliaRelationalInductiveBiases2018.
   #glspl("gnn") adopt a “graph-in, graph-out” architecture meaning that these model types accept a graph as input, with information loaded into its nodes, edges and global-context, and progressively transform these embeddings, without changing the connectivity of the input graph.

   #figure(
     image("thesis/imgs/gilmerNeuralMessagePassing2017_Figure1.png"),
     caption: [A Message Passing Neural Network predicts quantum properties of an organic molecule by modeling a computationally expensive DFT calculation.
 Image taken from @gilmerNeuralMessagePassing2017.], )

   The GNN uses a differentiable model of choice (e.g. a multilayer perceptron (MLP)) on each component of a graph; this is a GNN layer.
   For each node vector, one applies the model and gets back a learned node-vector.
   One does the same for each edge, learning a per-edge embedding, and also for the global-context vector, learning a single embedding for the entire graph.

+  #figure(
+    image("thesis/imgs/distill.pub.gnn-intro.single-layer.png"),
-#figure(image("thesis/imgs/distill.pub.gnn-intro.single-layer.png"), caption: [
+    caption: [
       A single layer of a simple GNN.
 A graph is the input, and each component (V, E, U) gets updated by a MLP to produce a new graph.
       Each function subscript indicates a separate function for a different graph attribute at the n-th layer of a GNN model.
-])
+    ],
+  )

   As is common with neural network modules or layers, one can stack these GNN layers together.

   Because a GNN does not update the connectivity of the input graph, one can describe the output graph of a GNN with the same adjacency list and the same number of feature vectors as the input graph.
   But, the output graph has updated embeddings, since the GNN has updated each of the node, edge and global-context representations.

   === GNN Predictions by Pooling Information
   How does a GNN make predictions in any of its tasks described above?
   Prediction tasks can belong to binary classification, multi-class classification or regression cases.
   In the following example, the binary classification will be considerer for brevity, but this framework extends to the other cases.
   If the task is to make predictions on nodes, and the graphs already contains node information, the approach is straightforward---for each node embedding, apply a linear classifier.

   #figure(image("thesis/imgs/distill.pub.gnn-intro.linear-classifier.png"))

   However, it is not always so simple.
   For instance, one might have information in the graph stored in edges, and no information in nodes,but still need to make predictions on nodes.
   One needs a way to collect information from edges and give them to nodes for prediction.
   One can do this by _pooling_.
   Pooling proceeds in two steps:

   + For each item to be pooled, _gather_ each of their embeddings and concatenate them into a matrix.
   + The gathered embeddings are then _aggregated_, usually via a sum operation.

   @sanchez-lengelingGentleIntroductionGraph2021 represents the _pooling_ operation by the letter $rho$, and denotes that we are gathering information from edges to nodes as $p_(E_n arrow V_n)$.

+  #figure(
+    image("thesis/imgs/distill.pub.gnn-intro.aggregate-information-from-adjacent-edges.png"),
-#figure(image("thesis/imgs/distill.pub.gnn-intro.aggregate-information-from-adjacent-edges.png"), caption: [The edges connected to the black node are gathered and aggregated to produce an embedding for that target node.
-Figure from @sanchez-lengelingGentleIntroductionGraph2021.])
+    caption: [The edges connected to the black node are gathered and aggregated to produce an embedding for that target node.
+Figure from @sanchez-lengelingGentleIntroductionGraph2021.], )

   So if we only have edge-level features, and are trying to predict node information, we can use pooling to route (or pass) information to where it needs to go, the model looks like this:
+  #figure(
+    image("thesis/imgs/prediction_edges_nodes.e6796b8e.png"),
-#figure(image("thesis/imgs/prediction_edges_nodes.e6796b8e.png"), caption: [Figure from @sanchez-lengelingGentleIntroductionGraph2021.])
+    caption: [Figure from @sanchez-lengelingGentleIntroductionGraph2021.], )
   The same reasoning goes for the prediction of edge-level information and global properties, gathering available node and/or edge information together and aggregating them to get the desired predictions.
   This technique is similar to _Global Average Pooling_ layers in #glspl("cnn").
+  #figure(
+    image("thesis/imgs/prediction_nodes_edges_global.7a535eb8.png"),
-#figure(image("thesis/imgs/prediction_nodes_edges_global.7a535eb8.png"), caption: [
+    caption: [
       This is a common scenario for predictiong molecular properties.
       Figure from @sanchez-lengelingGentleIntroductionGraph2021.
-])
+    ],
+  )
   The classification model $cal(C)$ can easily be replaced with any differentiable model, or adapted to multi-class classification using a generalized linear model.
+  #figure(
+    image("thesis/imgs/Overall.e3af58ab.png"),
-#figure(image("thesis/imgs/Overall.e3af58ab.png"), caption: [
+    caption: [
       An end-to-end prediction task with a GNN model.
       Figure from @sanchez-lengelingGentleIntroductionGraph2021.
-])
+    ],
+  )

   === Passing messages between parts of the graph
   One could make more sophisticated predictions by using pooling within the @gnn layer, in order to make the learned embeddings aware of graph connectivity.
   We can do this using _message passing_ @gilmerNeuralMessagePassing2017, where neighbouring nodes or edges exchange information and influence each other's update embeddings.

   Message passing works in three steps:

   + For each node in the graph, _gather_ all the neighbouring node embeddings (or messages).
     // which is the $g$ function described above.
     // <Non vedo nessuna funzione g nell'articolo>
   + Aggregate all messages via an aggregate function (like sum).
   + All pooled messages are passed through an _update function_, usually a learned neural network.

   Just as pooling can be applied to either nodes or edges, message passing can occur between either nodes or edges.

   These steps are key for leveraging the connectivity of graphs.
   One can build more elaborate variants of message passing in @gnn layers that yield @gnn models of increasing expressiveness and power.

+  #figure(
+    image("thesis/imgs/distill.pub.gnn-intro.message-passing-update.png"),
-#figure(image("thesis/imgs/distill.pub.gnn-intro.message-passing-update.png"), caption: [Pooling, update and storage of the adjacent embedding for the highlighted node.
-Figure from @sanchez-lengelingGentleIntroductionGraph2021.])
+    caption: [Pooling, update and storage of the adjacent embedding for the highlighted node.
+Figure from @sanchez-lengelingGentleIntroductionGraph2021.], )

   This sequence of operations, when applied once, is the simplest type of message-passing @gnn layer.
   This is reminiscent of standard convolution: in essence, message passing and convolution are operations to aggregate and process the information of an element's neighbours in order to update the element's value.
   In graphs, the element is a node, and in images, the element is a pixel.
   However, the number of neighbouring nodes in a graph can be variable, unlike in an image where each pixel has a set number of neighbouring elements.

   By stacking messge passing @gnn layers together, a node can eventually incorporate information from across the entire graph: after three layers, a node has information about the nodes three steps away from it.

   The updated architecture diagram to include this new source of information for nodes is the following:
+  #figure(
+    image("thesis/imgs/arch_gcn.40871750.png"),
-#figure(image("thesis/imgs/arch_gcn.40871750.png"), caption: [
+    caption: [
       Schematic for a GCN architecture, which updates node representations of a graph by pooling neighbouring nodes at a distance of one degree.
       Figure from @sanchez-lengelingGentleIntroductionGraph2021.
-])
+    ],
+  )
 ]

 The notions exposed above are a sufficient introduction to understand the basic functioning of the MACE calculator, described in detail in @sec:mace, that was used for the work in this thesis, the results of which are available in the next chapters, @sec:results-1 and @sec:results-2.